cose-wg/HPKE/draft-ietf-cose-hpke.md

 Section 5.3 of {{RFC9052}} MUST to be followed, which includes the calculation of the authenticated data strcture.

-At layer 1 where HPKE is used to encrypted the CEK, the "aad" parameter provided to the HPKE API is constructed as follows (and the design has been re-used from {{RFC9052}}):
+At layer 1 where HPKE is used to encrypt the CEK, the "aad" parameter provided to the HPKE API is constructed as follows (and the design has been re-used from {{RFC9052}}):